Nonatomic Non-Cooperative Neighbourhood Balancing Games: Equilibria

 is simply the average cost of an infinitesimal mass in the graph.
 It can be low even if a small fraction of the mass pays a high cost.

 \item The {\it egalitarian social cost}, defined as

 is the maximum cost encountered among vertices with a positive quantity of mass.
-Minimizing this cost is more complicated than minimizing the utilitarian cost since it considers all infinitesimal players.
+Minimizing this cost is more complicated than minimizing the utilitarian cost since it considers all infinitesimal players. \end{itemize} We should note that for all $\x \in \Delta_r(n)$, we have ${\mathcal C}_u(\x) \leq {\mathcal C}_e(\x)$, and that there is equality if $\x$ is an equilibrium.